filecc/html-css-animation-filter/README.md

-# Boolean Academy - Boolando Products Details
+# Boolean Academy - Filter and animations
-This is a solution to the exercice of - Classe #92 - 08 Febbraio 2023.
+This is a solution to the exercice of - Classe #92 - 10 Febbraio 2023.

 ## Table of contents